anastassiavybornova/bike-node-planner/docs/step06_run_evaluation.md

 * At any stop in the workflow, you can save the QGIS project, close it, and then come back to it later.
 * Note that for some of the scripts, a stable internet connection is required.
 * If the `script03.py` (slope computation) script fails to run - please try again! (it sometimes requires several attempts)
 * if a script fails to complete and throws an error message:
     * save, close, and reopen the QGIS project
     * try to run the script again
-    * if the problem persists: create a new QGIS project in the `bike-node-planner-main` folder and restart the workflow there from script 00
+    * if the problem persists: create a new QGIS project in the `bike-node-planner` folder and restart the workflow there from script 00

 ***